• Skip to primary navigation

 Christmas play dough activity.
 Match the Christmas spice to the play dough #Christmas #Christmasplaydough #scienceforkids

-I’ve also got a fun Christmas advent calendar with an activity for the 12 days leading up to Christmas.
+For even more Christmas science ideas, take a look at my Christmas advent calendar, which contains an activity for each of the 12 days leading up to Christmas.

 Safety Notice